Troubleshoot your IoT Edge for Linux on Windows device

 Important

-If you experience issues running Azure IoT Edge for Linux on Windows (EFLOW) in your environment, use this article as a guide for troubleshooting and diagnostics.
+If you run into issues with Azure IoT Edge for Linux on Windows (EFLOW), use this article to troubleshoot and diagnose the problem.

 You can also check IoT Edge for Linux on Windows GitHub issues for a similar reported issue.